mysterious-coding/base_entranced/README.md

 Your most-preferred weapons go at the beginning; least-preferred weapons go at the end.
 For example, you could enter `/setu prefer RCTIGDUEBSMKYPL`

 Note that this must contain EXACTLY 15 letters(one for each weapon).
 Also note that the command is `setu` with the letter `U` (as in "universe") at the end.
 Add this to your autoexec.cfg if you want ensure that it runs every time.
-Clients who do not enter this, or enter an invalid value, will simply use default JK3 weapon priority.
+Clients who do not enter this, or enter an invalid value, will simply use base JKA weapon priority.

 #### `/join`
 Clientside command.
 Use to join a specific class and team, e.g. `/join rj` for red jedi.